-Without a doubt finding the right home loan is as important as finding the right home.
-But, with hundreds of lending products on the market, how do you find the right loan for you?
+Finding the right home loan is as important as locating the right home.
+But, with multiple types of home loans and hundreds of lending products on the market, how do you find the right loan for you without feeling overwhelmed by choice?

-- Rates fluctuate with the market so that a rate drop can decrease repayments.
+- Rates fluctuate with the market so a rate drop could decrease repayments.

-- You can make extra repayments when you want.
+- You can make extra repayments when you want for any amount.

-- If rates rise, you’ll pay more monthly.
+- If rates rise, you’ll pay more for your home loan monthly.

-The rate for this loan remains the same for a fixed term – usually between one to five years.
-Thus, your regular repayments remain the same over this duration.
+This loan has a fixed rate for a specified term – usually between one to five years.
+Thus, your home loan repayments remain the same for this duration.
 Then, when the fixed term ends, your loan reverts to the current variable market rate.
-At this time, you can decide whether or not to fix your loan again.
+At this time, you can decide whether to fix your loan again.
+There are several benefits and disadvantages associated with the fixed loan.
+These are as follows:

 - Repayments remain the same over the fixed term.